- On 9 March 2020

 Giudia artichokes: a Roman fried with an ancient taste

-This recipe has a very ancient origin, so much so that it is mentioned in 16th century cookbooks and memories.
+This recipe has a very ancient origin: in fact, some 16th century cookbooks and some memories show the recipe.
 Giudia artichokes are basically typical romaneschi artichokes, the cimaroli, also called mammole, fried.
-The same are also used for the recipe of Roman artichokes.
+The recipe for Roman artichokes involves the use of the same type.

 Let’s find out more about the giudia artichokes.

 Giudia artichokes: Judaic Roman cuisine

 The Roman-Jewish cuisine, of which the Giudia artichokes are part, has very ancient origins.
 The flavors, traditions, tastes and smells have hybridized and mixed over time, up to the present day without there being more clear difference between Jewish and Roman cuisine.

 The Jewish community of Rome is the oldest in Europe.
 In fact it has been present in the capital since the second century BC.
 When in 1492 Ferdinand II The Catholic expelled the Jews from Spain, many of them took refuge in the Eternal City.
 In 1555 Paul IV confined them to the ghetto, in the Sant’Angelo area.

 Also thanks to its history, the Judaic Roman cuisine mixes Mediterranean influences with the Iberian ones.
-Not surprisingly, fragrant ingredients such as cinnamon, pine nuts, raisins, cloves are used a lot.
+For this reason, chefs use a lot of pine nuts, cloves and cinnamon in their recipes.
 There is also a preference for olive oil and fries such as in the case of giudia artichokes, pumpkin flowers in batter (stuffed with mozzarella and anchovies), fillets of cod and anchovy fillets.

 The typicality of Judeo-Roman cuisine was in using poor raw materials to create tasty dishes, also respecting the religious precepts of the Torah.

 Giudia artichokes: a bit of history